NordicID/nur_sample_windows/README.md

-# nur_sample_windows
-NUR based reader samples fow Windows.
+## NUR based reader samples for Windows

-To update the imports part from Git, use UpdateImportsFromGitHub.bat.
+To update the imports part from Git, use UpdateImportsFromGitHub.bat

 Running the batch file updates the import directory's libraries that the samples use.

-However, you need to refresh the native (NURAPI.dll) imports in the projects as well as Visual Studio may not update them by itself.
+### License
+All files in this repository is provided under terms specified in [LICENSE](LICENSE) file.